Kveltri22/holbertonschool-sorting_algorithms/README.md

-Sorting Algorithm
+Sorting Algorithm README

-This repository contains implementations of several sorting algorithms along with animations of how they work.
+This repository contains implementations of several sorting algorithms in the C language, along with animations to help visualize how they work.
+The sorting algorithms included are:

-Sorting Algorithms

-The following sorting algorithms are implemented:

-Bubble Sort
+Bubble sort
-Selection Sort
+Selection sort
-Insertion Sort
+Insertion sort
-Merge Sort
+Merge sort
-Quick Sort
+Quick sort
-Each algorithm is implemented in both Python and JavaScript.
+Each sorting algorithm is implemented in its own separate file, with a main function that demonstrates its use by sorting an array of integers.
+The implementation of each sorting algorithm includes functions to print the array before and after sorting, to aid in understanding how the algorithm works.

 Big O Notation

-The time complexity of each algorithm is also included in the corresponding implementation file.
-Additionally, a summary of the Big O notation for each algorithm is provided below:

-Algorithm	Best Case	Average Case	Worst Case
+Big O notation is used to describe the time complexity of an algorithm, or how its running time scales with the size of the input.
+The time complexity of each sorting algorithm implemented in this repository is as follows:

-Bubble Sort	O(n)	O(n^2)	O(n^2)
+Bubble sort: O(n^2)
-Selection Sort	O(n^2)	O(n^2)	O(n^2)
+Selection sort: O(n^2)
-Insertion Sort	O(n)	O(n^2)	O(n^2)
+Insertion sort: O(n^2)
-Merge Sort	O(n log n)	O(n log n)	O(n log n)
+Merge sort: O(n log n)
-Quick Sort	O(n log n)	O(n log n)	O(n^2)
+Quick sort: O(n log n)
-Animations
+Sorting Algorithm Animations

-To help visualize how each algorithm works, there are animations included with each implementation.
-The print_array and print_list functions are used to display the arrays and lists at each iteration of the sorting process.

-How to Run

-To run the Python implementation of any algorithm, simply run the corresponding .py file.
-To run the JavaScript implementation, open the corresponding .html file in a web browser.

-Credits

-The code for the sorting algorithms is based on the book "Introduction to Algorithms" by Cormen, Leiserson, Rivest, and Stein.
-The animations were created using the Python library matplotlib.
+The animations included in this repository use the ncurses library to display the sorting process in real time.
+Each animation shows the input array, with the currently selected elements highlighted in red, and the sorted elements highlighted in green.

+To run the animations, simply compile the C file of the desired sorting algorithm using your preferred C compiler, and run the resulting executable.
+The animation should begin automatically.

+Usage

+To use any of the sorting algorithms in your own C programs, simply include the relevant header file at the beginning of your program and call the sorting function with your input array as a parameter.
+For example, to use the merge sort algorithm, you would include "merge_sort.h" at the beginning of your program, and call the "merge_sort" function with your input array as a parameter.

+#include "merge_sort.h"

+int main() {
+    int arr[] = {5, 2, 9, 1, 5, 6};
+    int n = sizeof(arr) / sizeof(arr[0]);

+    printf("Before sorting:\n");
+    print_array(arr, n);

+    merge_sort(arr, 0, n-1);

+    printf("After sorting:\n");
+    print_array(arr, n);

+    return 0;
+}